How to Care for Aloe Vera Plants

 Print Friendly and PDF

-Learn all about aloe vera plant care—from how to care for aloe vera to how to grow this succulent outdoors and indoors in your home.
+Learn all about aloe vera plant care—from how to care for aloe vera to how to grow this succulent outdoors and inside your home.
 Aloe vera is so rewarding!
-The juice from their leaves has medicinal purposes and can be used to relieve pain from scrapes and burns.
+The juice from its leaves has medicinal purposes and can be used to relieve pain from scrapes and burns.
 See our Aloe Vera Plant Guide.

 About Aloe Vera